@FacesComponent("DemoMap")

 directly or extend a class representing one of the standard components.

-These classes are located in the javax.faces.component
+These classes are located in the javax.faces.component package, and

-their names begin with UI
+their names begin with UI.

 If your custom component serves the same purpose as a standard